aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-xps/_index.md

 ## **Convert HTML to XPS in Java using XpsSaveOptions**

+The XpsSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting HTML to XPS format.
 The following example shows how to use [XpsSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions) and create an XPS file with custom page-size and background color:

-1. Load an HTML file using one of the HTMLDocument() constructors of the  [HTMLDocument](https://reference.aspose.com/html/net/aspose.html/htmldocument/) class.
+1. Load an HTML file using one of the HTMLDocument() constructors of the  [HTMLDocument](https://reference.aspose.com/html/java/com.aspose.html/HTMLDocument) class.
-1. Create a new [XpsSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/xpssaveoptions/) object.
+1. Create a new [XpsSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions) object.
-1. Use the [ConvertHTML()](https://reference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the  Converter class to save HTML as a PDF file.
-You need to pass the HTMLDocument, XpsSaveOptions, and output file path to the ConvertHTML() method to convert HTML to XPS.
+1. Use the [convertHTML()](https://reference.aspose.com/html/java/com.aspose.html.converters/converter) method of the Converter class to save HTML as an XPS file.
+You must pass parameters to it - `document`, `options` and output file path `savePath` to perform the conversion.

-The following example shows how to use [XpsSaveOptions](https://reference.aspose.com/html/net/aspose.html.saving/xpssaveoptions/) and create an XPS file with custom page-size and background color:
+The following example shows how to use [XpsSaveOptions](https://reference.aspose.com/html/java/com.aspose.html.saving/xpssaveoptions) and create an XPS file with custom page-size and background color:

 {{< highlight java >}}
     String documentPath = Path.combine(getOutputDir(), "save-options.html");